Gl2imm/Apex-Toolbox/README.md

 - llenoco - the source code for Autotexture, i used same nodes plugging process when developing Re-colour mode https://github.com/llennoco22

+- @deepak_kaku - assist in testing the addon for MacOs

 - LEGION+ Discord for providing space to share development process https://discord.gg/ADek6fxVGe

-- Garlicus - for creating Apex skin names translator sheet and allowing to merge it into Toolbox and sharing videos with effects during development https://bit.ly/3K1cItR
+- @Garlicus - for creating Apex skin names translator sheet and allowing to merge it into Toolbox and sharing videos with effects during development https://bit.ly/3K1cItR

 - @Devo and @Floxay from LEGION+ Discord - given the idea to Automate Re-colour function